What is Negligent Driving in the First Degree?

 - Long-term impacts of a criminal record

 Consequences of Negligent Driving 1 are significant and potentially life-changing.
 An experienced and knowledgeable attorney will conduct a thorough investigation and look at the possibilities of negotiating a dismissal of charges or a reduction to a non-criminal traffic infraction.
-Contact us today so we may begin fighting for the best possible outcome in your case.
+These are significant charges and you should not try to tackle them without experienced counsel to advise you appropriately and advocate on your behalf.